baaahs/sparklemotion/README.md

 ## Mapper

-Sparkle Morton's mapper lets you detect arbitrarily-placed lights on a 2D or 3D model using just a camera connected to a laptop.
+Sparkle Motion's mapper lets you detect arbitrarily-placed lights on a 2D or 3D model using just a camera connected to a laptop.

 (more TK)